4′-8″ Wurlitzer Baby Grand.

-This is a stately small grand piano in a traditional satin ebony finish.
+This is an elegant and petite grand piano in a traditional satin ebony finish.
 The satin finishes are classic and perhaps understated, but they can have a warmer appearance than the high polished finishes do.
 This Wurlitzer model C143 grand piano may be small, but it is also a worthy musical instrument.
-It has a surprisingly strong tone for its compact size and it has all of the advantages the grand piano action provides to the pianist.
+It has a surprisingly strong tone for its compact size, and it has all of the advantages the grand piano action provides to the pianist.
 Faster repetition, a wider dynamic range and better responsiveness are attributes of the grand action.
-At 4’-8” it will fit into tight spaces but it is still a respectable baby grand piano.
-Its volume will not fill a Concert Hall but it has a pretty tone quality that would be ideal in a smaller formal living room.
-It has lived its entire 15-year life here in Albuquerque and it is happily acclimated to our unique climate.
+At 4’-8” it will fit into tight spaces, but it is still a respectable baby grand piano.
+Its volume will not fill a Concert Hall, but it has a pretty tone quality that would be ideal in a smaller formal living room.
+It has lived its entire 23-year life here in Albuquerque and it is happily acclimated to our unique climate.
 All that was needed was some minor regulating and tuning because the instrument was serviced regularly and located in an environmentally comfortable place.
-The original padded bench with music storage is included.
-Wurlitzer model C143 grand piano S# 65943.
-88 Keys Piano Warehouse & Showroom price – $4950.

 Franz Rudolph Wurlitzer immigrated to New York City from Germany in 1854 and opened a piano and musical instrument shop around 1856 where he sold pianos he imported from Germany.
 He commenced building his own musical instruments when the Rudolph Wurlitzer Manufacturing Company factory was built in 1861 in Cincinnati, Ohio.
 He built different instruments there before the first Wurlitzer piano was built in 1880.
 The company built stringed, reed and brass instruments from the Civil War all the way until World War 1.
 They were vendors to the US Government during most of that time.
 Franz lived until 1914.
 The Wurlitzer history in music actually dates back into the early 17th century in Germany where Hans Andreas Wurlitzer was a well-known expert in building beautiful violins.